This post was last updated on December 12th, 2019 at 09:04 am.

 It’s extremely important that a church practices good record keeping.
 The church needs to be transparent about what’s happening with the money and other donations.
-The church needs to honor donors’ wishes and give them accurate statements of what they’ve given.
-And beyond that, the church needs to be able to clearly report how the funds are used.
+Furthermore, the church needs to honor donors’ wishes and give them accurate statements of what they’ve given.
+In addition, the church needs to be able to clearly report the use of the funds.

 These types of fund raising drives can involve a lot of planning and thought, often with little time.
 Icon Systems church management software includes a flexible donations module and church accounting system that can streamline the effort with a lot of great, easy options.

 Here are some options and possibilities that a church management software like IconCMO can give you.